n795113/solana-by-example/src/set_counter/client_ts.md

 instructionData.writeUInt32LE(inputValue, 1);
 ```
 Our program will ignore the last 4 bytes if instruction code is 0 or 1 so I just alloc 5 bytes
 for every cases.
-You can alloc only 1 byte on cases `increament`, and `decreament` of course.
+You can alloc only 1 byte on cases `increment`, and `decrement` of course.
 The
 program should works the same.

 A user should pass the instruction and value if the instruction is "set value".